Sunbird-RC/sunbird-rc-core/tools/cli/contributing.md

 ## For Maintainers

-To release a new version of the CLI, run `pnpm release`.
-If releasing manually, remember to `build` the CLI before publishing it!
+To release a new version of the CLI, run `pnpm publish`.